Testing With useMango™

 • Selecting and executing test sets

-During execution, MangoMotor records all activity and results in a test run log.
-When the test has finished, the recorded long is used to generate a summary report in HTML format.
+During execution, the results are recorded in a test run log.
+When the test has finished, the recorded log is used to generate report, which can be viewed from the application website.

 • Maintaining components and tests